datapartnership/LRLL_MalawiWorkshopPDFtoMD/README.md

 ## Background

-This pipeline was originally built for the Databricks platform using Azure Data Lake Storage.
-This version is adapted for a single-PDF, standard Jupyter workflow — no cloud storage, no Spark, no Databricks endpoint required.
+The Claude extraction pipeline was originally built for the Databricks platform using Azure Data Lake Storage.
+These notebooks are adapted for a single-PDF, standard Jupyter workflow — no cloud storage, no Spark, no Databricks endpoint required.
 The extraction prompt and retry logic are identical to the Databricks version.